Leh

-Leh (/en/, /hi/) is a city in Indian-administered Ladakh in the disputed Kashmir region.
+Leh (Ladakhi: སླེ་) is a city in Indian-administered Ladakh in the disputed Kashmir region.
 It is the largest city and the joint capital of Ladakh.
-It has been the capital of Ladakh since the Medieval Period.
-Leh, located in the Leh district, was also the historical capital of the Kingdom of Ladakh.
-The seat of the kingdom, Leh Palace, the former residence of the royal family of Ladakh, was built in the same style and about the same time as the Potala Palace in Tibet.
-Since they were both constructed in a similar style and at roughly the same time, the Potala Palace in Tibet and Leh Palace, the royal residence, are frequently contrasted.
+Leh, located in the Leh district, has been the capital of Ladakh since the medieval period and was historically capital of the Kingdom of Ladakh.

+The seat of the kingdom, Leh Palace, the former residence of the royal family of Ladakh, was built in the 17th-century and is frequently contrasted with the Potala Palace in Tibet.
 Leh is at an altitude of 3524 m, and is connected via National Highway 1 to Srinagar in the southwest and to Manali in the south via the Leh-Manali Highway (part of National Highway 3).

-Background

 Etymology

-The original name of the town was not sLel, as it is nowadays spelled, but sLes, which signifies an "encampment of nomads" (pastureland).
-These [Tibetan] nomads probably visited the Leh valley at when it began to be irrigated by Dard colonisers.
+The original name of the town was not sLel, as it is nowadays spelled, but sLes, which denotes an "encampment of nomads" (pastureland).
+These [Tibetan] nomads probably visited the Leh valley at the time when it began to be irrigated by Dard colonisers.
 The most ancient part of the ruins, atop rNam-rgyal-rtse-mo hill, are called 'aBrog-pal-mkhar (Dard castle).